-Philadelphia DUI Impact on Insurance
+DUI Impact On Car Insurance In Pennsylvania

-Though not required in Pennsylvania, greater liability coverage via S22 insurance coverage is required if you move to Pennsylvania from a state that did require it post-DUI/DWI.
-As such, any person who is now a Pennsylvania resident who has been convicted of a DUI in the past three years while a resident of another state where this insurance was required will be required to maintain it even after moving to Pennsylvania.
+Though not required in Pennsylvania, greater liability coverage via S22 insurance coverage is required if you move to Pennsylvania from a state that did require it Post-DUI/DWI.
+As such, any person who is now a Pennsylvania resident and has been convicted of a DUI in the past three years while a resident of another state where this insurance was required will be required to maintain it even after moving to Pennsylvania.
 This is a special type of three-year DUI insurance coverage designed to meet the higher liability requirements as established by the state legislature.

 This coverage will provide for greater bodily injury liability limits and higher property damage coverage.
-The purpose behind this type of coverage is that an individual who has a DUI conviction is likely to be a greater threat to themselves, others, and property than the average driver.
-A DUI-related "high risk" policy holder within Pennsylvania will be required to maintain coverage of at least:
+The purpose behind this type of coverage is that an individual who has a DUI conviction is likely to be a greater threat to themselves, others, and property than the average driver is.
+A DUI-related “high risk” policy holder within Pennsylvania will be required to maintain coverage of at least:

 - Bodily injury liability / each individual: $100,000

 - Bodily injury liability / each accident: $300,000

 - Property damage: $50,000